Public markets impact

 Subscribe for updates ->

-Toronto boasts 105+ public diverse markets.
+Toronto boasts 105+ diverse markets mostly happening in the public realm.
 They:

 • Fill a mid-size public food distribution gap vital to our ability to supply food regionally.